SCF’s Mission is “Making Disciples of Jesus who Multiply and Impact Campus, Communities and Nations”.

-LIVE in Jesus’ identity, freedom and restoration…and show others how to live the same way
+LIVE in Jesus’ identity, freedom and restoration…and train others to do the same.

-READ, understand, and OBEY God’s Word… and can teach others to do the same
+READ, understand, and OBEY God’s Word…and train others to do the same.

-PRAY individually and with others… and teach others to do the same
+PRAY individually and with others…and train others to do the same.

-THRIVE in a community of Christ followers – lead others do the same
+THRIVE in a community of Christ followers…and train others to do the same.

-COMMUNICATE how Jesus changes their lives and the Gospel story to those who don’t believe… and teach others to do the same
+COMMUNICATE how Jesus changes their lives and the Gospel story to those who don’t believe…and train others to do the same.

-SEE the WORLD through a lens of where the Kingdom is not yet… and help others see the same
+SEE the WORLD through a lens of where the Kingdom is not yet…and train others to do the same.

-FOLLOW Jesus no matter what the cost… and show others how to follow the same way
+FOLLOW Jesus no matter what the cost…and train others to do the same.

 SCF CORE BELIEFS